 There was an autopsy performed.
 This is pretty standard in a loss that is after the first trimester -especially if the baby is chromosomally normal.
 Lydia died as a result of an umbilical cord accident.
 More specifically, she had a hyper-coiled umbilical cord.
 This is a little bit confusing, so bear with me, and I'll try to explain it in the most non-medical way I can.

-Every normal umbilical cord has 2 arteries.
+Every normal umbilical cord has 2 arteries and 1 vein.
 As the umbilical cord begins to grow, the arteries inside create a minor twisting of the cord.
 Doctors really aren't sure why it is necessary, but it is vital for the outcome of the baby for this minor coiling to occur.
 If the coiling is too little, it can be fatal.
 If the coiling is too much, it can be fatal.
 Our baby's cord had too much coiling.

 So, how much is too much, you ask?
 There is a direct correlation between the length of the cord and the number of coils.
 It should be 1 coil per 5 cm of length.
 Our baby's umbilical cord length was 20 cm, which should have made it 4 coils.
 Lydia's cord had 18 coils.
 Because there were so many coils the umbilical cord was not bringing her the nutrition and oxygen she needed to survive.
 They also discovered that her placenta was 1/10 the size it should have been.
 This is thought to be in direct relationship with the compromised umbilical cord findings.